 4. There’s always a big uproar of resistance, then everything is fine

-Every city around the world that’s trying to implement more bike lanes or transit is probably experiencing resistance in one form or another, in what some call ‘the war on cars.’
+Every city around the world that’s trying to implement more bike lanes is probably experiencing resistance in one form or another, in what some call ‘the war on cars.’
 But as we said before, adding more roadways doesn’t reduce traffic.
 So what does?
 Providing alternative transportation options.

 If Janette is anything in real life like she is in her book, I would not want to get in her way; she means serious business.
-Not many political figures have the figurative kahunas to paint bike paths over existing car lanes, remove parking spaces to be replaced with restaurant patios or bike sharing stations, or close entire swaths of streets to vehicles (the most notable of course being Times Square) and converting them to pedestrian plazas.
+Not many political figures have the figurative kahunas to paint bike paths over existing car lanes, remove parking spaces to be replaced with restaurant patios or bike sharing stations, or closing entire swaths of streets to vehicles (the most notable of course being Times Square) and converting it to pedestrian plazas.

 There was opposition to bike lanes for example: ‘We’re not Amsterdam,’ they said.
 ‘Bike lanes worked great in Europe, but this is New York,’ they said.
 It’s the land of honking horns, bustling traffic and the signature yellow taxi.
-How could bike lanes and pedestrian spaces possibly fit in?

 But when all was said and done, people loved it (mostly).
 Business associations once vehemently opposed became vocally supportive.
 New Yorkers came out in droves by foot and two wheels.
 It all worked out, time and time again.
 And the cold, hard data proved it: motorist and pedestrian injuries decreased, pollution levels dropped, and local business vacancy rates decreased by 50% in certain areas.